wiktor-falek/poe3/api/README.md

 # Auth

 ## POST `/auth/login`
-Authenticates an user, creates sessionId and sets a cookie with sessionId and username
+Authenticates an user if credentials match, creates a sessionId and sends a cookie with sessionId and username

 ### Body

 ```
 username: string
 password: string